ropensci/refsplitr/README.md

 ## Workflow

 There are four steps in the `refsplitr` package's workflow:

-1. Importing and tidying Web of Science reference records
+1. Importing and tidying Web of Science reference records (be sure to download records using the procedure in Appendix 1 of the [vignette](https://docs.ropensci.org/refsplitr/articles/refsplitr.html))
 2. Author name disambiguation and parsing of author addresses
-3. Georeferencing of author institutions (*Important Note*: Google has changed its API requirements, which means users now have register with Google prior to georeferencing.
+3. Georeferencing of author institutions. (*Important Note*: Google has changed its API requirements, which means users now have register with Google prior to georeferencing.
 For additional details see the [`ggmap`](https://github.com/dkahle/ggmap) repository and the instructions below.)
 4. Data visualization

-This is done using a series of simple commands; an example of this simple workflow is provided below:
+The procedures required for these four steps,each of which is implemented with a simple command, are described in detail in the `refsplitr` [vignette](https://docs.ropensci.org/refsplitr/articles/refsplitr.html).
+An example of this workflow is provided below:

 ``` r
 # load the Web of Science records into a dataframe